Hugh Trenchard, 1st Viscount Trenchard: In-between duties

 In the weeks that followed his resignation, Trenchard was without a role and he kept a low profile, avoiding the Press and making no public comments.
 The new Air Minister, Sir William Weir, under pressure to find a position for Trenchard, offered him command of the yet to be formed Independent Force, which was to conduct long-range bombing operations against Germany.
-Instead, Trenchard, seeking equal status with Sykes, argued for a re-organisation of the R.A.F. which would have seen him appointed as the RAF's commander of fighting operations, while Sykes would have been left to deal with administrative matters.
+Instead, Trenchard, seeking equal status with Sykes, argued for a re-organisation of the RAF which would have seen him appointed as the RAF's commander of fighting operations, while Sykes would have been left to deal with administrative matters.
 Weir did not accept his proposal and instead gave Trenchard several options.
 Trenchard rejected the offer of a proposed new post which would have meant a London-based command of the bombing operations conducted from Ochey, arguing that the responsibility was Newall's under the direction of Salmond.
-He also turned down the post of Grand Co-ordinator of British and American air policy, and that of Inspector General of the R.A.F. overseas.
+He also turned down the post of Grand Co-ordinator of British and American air policy, and that of Inspector General of the RAF overseas.
 Weir then offered him command of all air force units in the Middle East, or the post of Inspector-General of the RAF at home, but strongly encouraged him to take command of the independent long-range bombing forces in France.

 Trenchard had many reasons for not accepting any of these posts, which he saw as titular, with little value and lacking practical authority.
 On 8 May 1918 Trenchard was sitting on a bench in Green Park when he overheard a naval officer saying to another: "I don't know why the Government should pander to a man who threw in his hand at the height of a battle, if I'd my way with Trenchard I'd have him shot."
 Afterwards Trenchard walked home and wrote to Weir accepting command of the as yet unformed Independent Force.